Negative result about the construction of genuinely entangled subspaces from unextendible product bases: Main result

 \end{proof}

-Table \ref{tabelka-wymiarow} shows which cardinalitites apart from the minimal theoretical ones are excluded by Proposition \ref{main-result} for different values of $d$ and $n$.
+Table \ref{tabelka-wymiarow} shows which cardinalities apart from the minimal theoretical ones are excluded by Proposition \ref{main-result} in the $n$-qudit case for different values of $d$ and $n$.

-If any of the vectors in the set is orthogonal to $s+m$ vectors on one of the sites (we are not aware of a property of UPBs ruling out this possibility), then the excluded maximal dimension gets larger exactly by $m$.
+If any of the vectors in the set is orthogonal to $s+m$ vectors on one of the sites, then the excluded maximal cardinality gets larger exactly by $m$.
 This eliminates certain orthogonality graphs for GUPBs.
+Moreover, some graphs can be further excluded in the general case if the $s$ vectors mentioned in the proof are orthogonal to one of the vectors from a UPB on a site with nonmaximal local dimension, in which case we utilize the weaker condition (\ref{weaker-condition}) instead of the bound (\ref{bound}).

-Notice that the proof does not even assume that the set is a UPB, it merely refers to a set of fully product orthogonal vectors.
-It may be interpreted as an indication of how strong of a property is biproduct extendibility.
-It will be interesting to see in the future if the gap for all cardinalities can be closed (if GUPBs do not exist) without referring to UPBs.
+Notice that the proof does not even assume that the set is a UPB; it merely refers to a set of fully product orthogonal vectors.
+It may be interpreted as an indication of strong a property biproduct extendibility is.
+It will be interesting to see in the future if more cardinalities can be excluded without referring to UPBs.
 Invoking properties of UPBs, on the other hand, would make things much harder.

-The reasoning may be applied to heterogeneous systems, i.e, those with different local dimensions, but we omit the derivation here.
+The same technique could be used to bound the cardinalities of UPBs, which are not extendible by triproduct, quadriproduct, etc., vectors.
+We omit these derivations here.